Eydou/myteams_2019/README.md

 **Project done alone** (j'ai fais ce projet seul)

+## FORK
+⚠️ if you fork my project as an epitech student and you are working on this project you will have a -42 automatically.

 ## Objective

 Server be able to manage a collaborative communication application like the well known Microsoft Teams ®.